GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 #### Icon

-The icon is the main image on the toolbar button for your extension, set by the `default_icon` key in your manifest's `action` entry.
+The icon is the main image on the toolbar for your extension, and is set by the `"default_icon"` key in your manifest's `action` entry.
 Icons must be 16 device-independent pixels (DIPs) wide and tall.

 The `default_icon` key is a dictionary of sizes to image paths.
 Chrome uses these icons